 Age-related macular degeneration (AMD) is the breakdown of the macula, which is a small, but very important area in the back of the eye.
 The macula provides the sharp, central vision we need for reading, driving and seeing fine detail.
 Macular degeneration can cause sudden and severe loss of vision in the middle of your visual field.
 It usually does not affect peripheral vision.
 AMD related vision loss usually begins in one eye, but it may affect the other eye later.
 Central vision problems are more obvious if both eyes have macular degeneration.

-Your ophthalmologist can detect early stages of macular degeneration by giving you a simple vision test using a chart called the Amsler grid.
-Your doctor may also take special photographs of the eye called fluoresceint angiography to find abnormal blood vessels under the retina.
+Your doctor will thoroughly examine the back of your eye.
+Your doctor may also take special photographs of the eye called fluorescein angiography to find abnormal blood vessels under the retina.
 Treatment options vary, and clinical trials are underway for certain types of AMD.

 If you are experiencing diminished or distorted vision, call Florida Eye Associates at 321-727-2020 to discuss your risk factors — especially if macular degeneration runs in your family.
 Or, if you have been diagnosed with Macular Degeneration, learn more about our clinical trials and learn if you may be eligible to participate.